-In Hindu mythology, the sun god is worshipped as a symbol of health and immortal life.
+In Hindu mythology, the sun god, Surya, is worshipped as a symbol of health and immortal life.
 The Rig Veda declares that “Surya is the Soul, both of the moving and unmoving beings”.
 The Sun Salutation originated as a series of prostrations to the sun.
 Traditionally, it is performed at dawn, facing the rising sun.
-In time, each of the twelve positions came to have its own mantra, celebrating aspects of the sun’s divinity.
+In time, each of the twelve positions came to have its own mantra, each celebrating an aspect of the sun’s divinity.

 The Sun Salutation is a graceful sequence of twelve positions performed as one continuous exercise.
 Each position counteracts the one before, stretching the body in a different way and alternately expanding and contracting the chest to regulate the breathing.
-Practiced daily it will bring great flexibility to your spine and joints and trim your waist.
-It limbers up the whole body in preperation for the Asanas (postures) as taught by Swami Vishnu-devananda.
+Practised daily, it brings great flexibility to spine and joints and keeps the waist trim.
+It limbers up the whole body in preparation for the asanas (postures) as taught by Swami Vishnudevananda.

-One round of Sun Salutation consists of two sequences, the first leading with the right foot in positons 4 and 9, the second leading with the left.
-Keep your hands in one place from positons 3 to 10 and try to co-ordinate your movements with your breathing.
-Start by practicing four rounds and gradually build up to twelve rounds.
+One round of Sun Salutation consists of two sequences, the first leading with the right foot in positions 4 and 9, the second leading with the left.
+Keep your hands in one place from positions 3 to 10 and coordinate your movements with your breathing.
+Start by practising four rounds and gradually build up to twelve rounds.

-- Stand erect with feet together and hands in the prayer position in front of your chest.
+Step 1: Stand erect with feet together and hands in prayer position in front of your chest.
 Make sure your weight is evenly distributed.
 Exhale.

-- Exhaling, curl your toes under, raise your hips and pivot into an inverted “V”shape.
+Step 8: Exhaling, curl your toes under, raise your hips and pivot into an inverted “V” shape.
 Try to push your heels and head down and keep your shoulders back.

-- Inhaling, streach your arms forward, then up and back over your head and bend back slowly from the waist, as in position 1.
+Step 11: Inhaling, stretch your arms forward, then up and back over your head and bend back slowly from the waist, as in position 1.

 Step 12: Exhaling, gently come back to an upright position and bring your arms down by your sides.